gmcmacran/time_series_M4/README.md

 notice
 [this](https://openforecast.org/2020/03/01/m-competitions-from-m4-to-m5-reservations-and-expectations/).
 I was unable to find clear documentation on how participates handled these series.
-It is possible they simpley accepted these series as is.
+It is possible they simply accepted these series as is.

 Due to these challenges, I avoid cleaning the data myself.
 Instead, I leverage Nixtla’s dataset